electron/electron/docs/breaking-changes.md

 # Breaking Changes

-Breaking changes will be documented here, and deprecation warnings added to JS code where possible, at least [one major version](tutorial/electron-versioning.md#semver) before the change is made.
+Breaking changes will be documented here, and deprecation warnings will be added to JS code where possible, at least [one major version] (tutorial/electron-versioning.md#semver) before the change is made.

 ### Types of Breaking Changes